MichaelXavier/Angel/README.md

  * `delay` is the number of seconds (integer) `angel` should wait after the program dies before attempting to start it again (optional, defaults to 5)
+ * `directory` is the current working directory of the newly executed program (optional, defaults to angel's cwd)

 Assuming the above configuration was in a file called "example.conf", here's what a shell session might look like: